 The Bottom Line

 Startup founders want to minimize costs wherever possible.
-Sometimes this can lead to an over-emphasis on marketing strategies that are cheap but slow.
+Sometimes this can lead to an over-emphasis on marketing strategies and tactics that are cheap but slow.
 You should certainly think about cost, but it’s worth spending a little extra for tactics that offer immediate feedback.

 The early stages of a startup are all about learning and adapting.
 So pick an approach/strategy that lets you stay flexible.